Integralist/Stark/README.md

 1. Components need to be placed inside a `components` directory, inside a folder which matches the components name.
 The file itself needs to be called `component.js`.
 A component needs to be an object with an `init` method.
 See this project for examples.

 2. Extensions need to be placed inside a `extensions` directory, inside a folder which matches the extension name.
 The file itself needs to be called `extension.js`.
 See this project for examples.

+	Note: extensions can't be passed to a component so make sure your 'extensions' are globally available by attaching them to a single global namespace called `app` (defined inside the app.js file).

+	**And don't mistake the phrase "Don't polute the global namespace" with "Don't ever use the global namespace ever ever ever" -> that's just dogmatic nonsense.**

 3. Each page should have its own bootstrap file: `boostrap-xxx.js` (where `xxx` is the page type or name).
 This file should include only one `require` call and that should be to the 'app' (see this project for an example) -> no other code of importance to the project should be placed inside that bootstrap file (code for the page should either be a component or a extension that is loaded by `app.js`).